valery-barysok/session-file-store/README.md

   - `reapAsync`         use distinct worker process for removing stale sessions.
 Defaults to false
   - `reapSyncFallback`  reap stale sessions synchronously if can not do it asynchronously.
 Default to false
   - `logFn`             log messages.
 To filter logs check `err` for error type and `message` for more informations.
 Defaults to console.log
-  - `expireCallback`    if provided it's called when a session expires with `expireCallback(er, json)`. `json` contains cookie data and sessionId.
+  - `expireCallback`    if provided it's called when a session expires with `expireCallback(err, json)`. `json` contains cookie data and sessionId.
   - `fallbackSessionFn` returns fallback session object after all failed retries.
 No defaults

 ## Usage